MQ-Student-Jesse-Nguyen/MQ-Cybersec/README.md

 - Tutorials
     - Resources on how to get started
     - Vulnerability tutorials
+        - Explanation on the vulnerability
+        - CTF Challenge hosted to practice exploitation

 > This is only the start so it's pretty empty at the moment.
 We will be continuing to fill up this repository as we develop.